-The studied area is located at the unconformity between the Paris Basin and the French Massif Central (FMC), about 200 km south east of Paris.
-The Paris Basin is an intracratonic sedimentary basin that formed above Cadomian and Variscan basement

-- 75 rocks (Guillocheau, 2000).
+The studied area is located at the interface between the Paris Basin and the French Massif Central (FMC), about 200 km south east of Paris.
+The Paris Basin is an intracratonic sedimentary basin that formed above Cadomian and Variscan basement rocks (Guillocheau, 2000).
 The FMC was structured during the Variscan orogeny (Lardeaux et al., 2014; Vialette, 1973).
-The northern edge of the FMC corresponds to the Morvan Massif made up mostly of granitic rocks emplaced during the Early and Late Carboniferous (Lardeaux et al., 2014; Vialette, 1973).
-The northern Morvan basement is composed of three granitic units namely the Avallon, Lormes and Les Settons and a metamorphic unit (Lower Gneiss Unit).
-The Pierre-Perthuis ore is spatially related to an unconformity between the Avallon granite basement and the Late Triassic sediments on the northwestern part of - 80 the Morvan Massif (Fig. 1a).
-Two main geological units out crop at Pierre-Perthuis: (1) the Avallon two-mica granite which shows a weathered zone of about 0.5 to 3 m thickness at its top, and (2) 4 to 8 m of silicified dolostone that corresponds to the Assise de Chitry Formation (Fm), a Carnian/Norian dolomite formation (235-208 Ma), silicified after the deposition (Fig. 1b).
-The main fluorite mineralization forms euhedral (cubic habits) fluorite crystals dispersed within the silicified dolomite rock.
-A second occurrence forms centimeter cubic fluorite in geodic cavities that crystallized under relatively narrow - 85 temperature range of 80-100°C (Gigoux et al., 2016).
-Both fluorite mineralizations are complemented by two barite stages (an early small blade-shaped barite stage and a late fan-shaped pink barite stage), three quartz stages (a microcrystalline stage responsible for the silicification of the Assise de Chitry Fm co-precipitated with chalcopyrite followed by a quartz fringe stage, and a late granular stage) and at least four sulphide stages.
+The northern edge of the FMC corresponds to the Morvan Massif, made up mostly of

+- granitic rocks emplaced during the Early and Late Carboniferous (Lardeaux et al., 2014; Vialette, 1973).
+The 75 northern Morvan basement is composed of three granitic units namely the Ava Lormes and Les Settons and a metamorphic unit (Lower Gneiss Unit).
+The Pierre-Perthuis ore is spatially related to an unconformity between the Avallon granite basement and the Late Triassic sediments on the northwestern part of the Morvan Massif (Figure 1a).
+Two main geological units compose the Pierre-Perthuis outcrop: (1) the Avallon two- - 80 mica granite which shows a weathered zone of about 0.5 to 3 m thickness at its top, and (2) 4 to 8 m of silicified dolostone that corresponds to the Assise de Chitry Formation (Fm), a Carnian/Norian dolomite formation (235-208 Ma), silicified after the deposition (Figure 1b).
+The main fluorite mineralization form euhedral (cubic habits) fluorite crystals dispersed within the silicified dolomite rock.
+A second occurrence forms centimeter cubic fluorite in geodic cavities that crystallized under relatively stable temperatures of 80-100°C (Gigoux et al., 2016).
+These fluorite mineralizations are - 85 complemented by two barte stages (an early small blade-shaped barite stage and a late fan-shaped pink barite stage), three quartz stages (a microcrystalline stage responsible for the silicification of the Assise de Chitry Fm co-precipitated with chalcopyrite followed by a quartz fringe stage, and a late granular stage) and at least four sulphide stages.

-Figure 1: (a) Geological map of the Morvan Massif with the location of the strata-bound fluorite ore of Pierre-Perthuis (modified according to the 1/1.000.000 geological map, BRGM) and its (b) stratigraphic log modified according to Soulé de Lafont and Lhégu (1980).
+Figure 1: (a) Geological map of the Morvan Massif with the location of the strata-bound fluorite ore of Pierre-Perthuis (modified according to the 1/1.000.000 georgical map, BRGM) and its (b) stratigraphic log modified according to Soulé de Lafont and Lhégu (1980).